 STEPHEN S. GEALY

 Mr. Gealy has spent his career as a trial lawyer, carrying on the 125-year long Baylor Evnen tradition of excellence in courtroom advocacy.
 His personal injury defense practice over the years has run the gamut from soft tissue injury and minor property damage claims to catastrophic injury and wrongful death suits.
 His trial experience in state and federal courts includes well over one hundred trials of cases arising from fires, alleged product defects and automobile, aircraft, oil field, agricultural and industrial accidents, with particular emphasis in his later years on the defense of commercial motor carriers.
-As a result of his years of trial practice, Mr. Gealy has been recognized by his peers as a Fellow of the American College of Trial Lawyers, a Fellow of the International Society of Barristers, a Fellow of Litigation Counsel of America and a member of the American Board of Trial Advocates.
-As an extension of his commitment to the litigation practice, Mr. Gealy has, for nearly 25 years, served the University of Nebraska as an Adjunct Professor of Law, teaching in the area of pretrial litigation.
+As a result of his years of trial practice, Mr. Gealy has been recognized by his peers as a Fellow of the American College of Trial Lawyers, an Emeritus Fellow of the International Society of Barristers, an Emeritus Fellow of Litigation Counsel of America and a member of the American Board of Trial Advocates.
+As an extension of his commitment to the litigation practice Mr. Gealy, for nearly 25 years, served the University of Nebraska as an Adjunct Professor of Law, teaching in the area of pretrial litigation.

 While Mr. Gealy maintains his zeal for the courtroom, the focus of his practice has more recently shifted to his work as a mediator.
-He is a firm disciple of the mediation process as a method to shorten the litigation process, save money for the litigants and provide the participants in a very real sense with their “day in court”.
+He is a firm disciple of the mediation process as a method to shorten litigation, save money for the litigants and provide the participants in a very real sense with their “day in court”.
 Mr. Gealy has been honored with membership in the National Academy of Distinguished Neutrals, an invitation-only professional association, the membership of which consists of mediators and arbitrators distinguished by their hands-on experience in the field of civil and commercial conflict resolution and by their commitment to the practice of alternative dispute resolution.
 Mr. Gealy’s mediation calendar may be accessed at https://www.nadn.org/stephen-gealy.

 Admitted to practice in: State of Nebraska, United States District Court, District of Nebraska; United States Court of Appeals, Eighth Circuit; United States Supreme Court